renyuneyun/ac/content/pages/about_me.md

 See [my research]({filename}research.md) page for a more detailed description.

-You can contact me using email R.Zhao-16 AT sms.ed.ac.uk
+You can contact me using email rui.zhao AT ed.ac.uk

+You may also find my presence through one of the links (SNS, etc) at the bottom of the page.